-- (n) vibration sources, including machinery, equipment and construction techniques to be used; - (o) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (q) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting; - (r) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn) along with the details of consultation with the landowners of the sites on which the sensitive activities are located and any management measures that will be adopted based on this consultation; - (s) alternative management and mitigation strategies where compliance with German Standard DIN4150-3: 1999 cannot be achieved;
+- (m) vibration sources, including machinery, equipment and construction techniques to be used; - (p) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - (q) use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (qa) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting; - (r) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn) along with the details of consultation with the landowners of the sites on which the sensitive activities are located and any management measures that will be adopted based on this consultation; - (s) alternative management and mitigation strategies where compliance with German Standard DIN4150-3: 1999 cannot be achieved; - the measures consultation that will be undertaken by the Consent Holder with affected stakeholders to develop the proposed vibration management measures and any feedback received from those stakeholders, along with the vibration management measures that will be adopted based on this consultation to communicate and obtain feedback from affected stakeholders on vibration management measures; - (u) methods for monitoring and reporting on construction vibration; and - (v) methods for receiving and responding to complaints about construction vibration.

-- (t) the consultation undertaken by the Consent Holder with affected stakeholders to develop the proposed vibration management measures and any feedback received from those stakeholders, along with the vibration management measures that will be adopted based on this consultation; - (u) methods for monitoring and reporting on construction vibration; and - (v) methods for receiving and responding to complaints about construction vibration.
+EachThe CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.

-Each CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.
+1.10A Air overpressure limits Blasting activities may exceed the limits of NZS6803:1999 Acoustics - Construction Noise but shall be subject to the following limits, measured and assessed in accordance with AS2187.2-2006 Explosives - Storage and Use, Part 2: Use of Explosives:

-- 1.11 Air overpressure limits may exceed the limits of NZS6803:1999 Acoustics Construction Noise but shall be subject to the following limits, measured and assessed in accordance with AS2187.2-2006 Explosives Storage and Use, Part 2: Use of Explosives: - (a) For buildings that are not occupied for any blast event, the air overpressure limit shall be 133 dBZ Lpeak unless agreement is reached in writing with the owner(s) (in conjunction with a building pre-condition survey) that a higher limit may apply; - (b) For buildings that are occupied for any blast event, and where there are less than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit shall be 128 dBZ Lpeak; and - (c) For buildings that are occupied for any blast event, and where there are more than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit of 122 dBZ Lpeak shall not be exceeded more than 5% of the time, and no blast event shall exceed 128 dBZ Lpeak.
+- (a) For buildings that are not occupied for any blast event, the air overpressure limit shall be 133 dBZ Lpeak unless agreement is reached in writing with the owner(s) (in conjunction with a building pre-condition survey) that a higher limit may apply; and - (ab) For buildings that are occupied for any blast event, and where there is are less than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit shall be Lpeak 128 dBZ Lpeak; and - (bc) For buildings that are occupied for any blast event, and where there isare more than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit of Lpeak 122 dBZ Lpeak shall not be exceeded more than 5% of the time, and no blast event shall exceed Lpeak 128dBZ Lpeak.